ianhong95/5DOFRobotArmV2/README.md

 - A socket server listens for incoming messages.
 When messages are received, the socket server continues to accumulate bytes until the buffer is full (64 bytes).
 - The message is passed to a `MessageHandler` class, which calls a `decode_message` method from the `ProtocolParser` class to extract the message type and payload, then the `MessageHandler` class calls the `message_handler` method that corresponds to the message type that was received.
 - To send messages (such as joint angle feedback and message responses) to the client, an `encode_message` method in the `ProtocolParser` class is used to convert the payload into a byte array
+- When positions are saved, they are stored in a serverless database and recalled by ID.

 ### GUI/Client side (C++)